 That’s right.
 Despite being located in a bustling city of 1.5 million that draws in hundreds of thousands of tourists every year, the Thaddeus Kosciuszko National Memorial draws in less than 1,500 visitors every year.
 For comparison sake, this makes it the fourth least visited site in the National Park System (out of more than 400 sites around the country).
 This city memorial draws fewer visitors than some of the most remote parks in Alaska, and even sites that require expensive guided tours and advanced registrations to visit.

 However, just because the Thaddeus Kosciuszko National Memorial might not draw many visitors, that doesn’t mean that the site isn’t worth visiting.
 Quite the contrary, the memorial offers an interesting glimpse into one of the many people who came from Europe to America to help the country in its fight for freedom.

 Thaddeus Kosciuszko was a Polish–Lithuanian military leader who was born in what is today the Eastern European country of Belarus.
 In 1776, at the age of 30, he came to America from France to assist in the war effort.
 Kosciuszko was an expert at military fortifications, and he quickly distinguished himself as a competent engineer.

-Kosciuszko was praised for his work throughout the war, most notably at West Point and Saratoga.
+Kosciuszko was praised for his work throughout the war, most notably at West Point and at the Saratoga Battlefield.
 In 1783, Kosciuszko was promoted to brigadier general.
 However, now that his work securing American freedom was done, he wanted to return to his homeland and assist in reforming the country.

 Kosciuszko arrived in Poland in 1784 and spent the next few years working on creating reforms in the government and military based on those that he had seen in America.
 When the Polish-Russian War of 1792 broke out, Kosciuszko was a prominent figure in the short-lived fight.